 What Causes Eye Allergies?

 Nearly one-fifth of the American population suffers from eye allergies.
 When the ocular surface is exposed to environmental allergens, antibodies are produced to fight them.
-As the primary antibody, histamine, is released, allergic reactions are soon to follow.
+As the primary antibody, histamine, is released, allergic reactions will soon follow.

 Many allergy sufferers experience seasonal symptoms, which typically heighten during the spring and fall.
-The month or season where symptoms arise is highly important when determining the cause and course of treatment.
+The month or season where symptoms arise is significant when determining the cause and course of treatment.